exercism/go/concepts/strings/about.md

 Raw string literals use backticks (\`) as their delimiter instead of double quotes and all characters in it are interpreted literally, meaning that there is no need to escape characters or newlines.

+This is an example of a multiline string:

 ```go
 const daltons = `Joe
 William
 Jack
 Averell`
 ```

+This string has multiple lines.
+More specifically, it has 3 `\n`.
+However, because we are a raw string literal, we don't need to put the `\n` explicitly in the string.
+The newlines will be interpreted literally.

+Here are some other examples comparing raw string literals with regular string literals:

 ```go
 `abc`